What are Economic Factors?

 #3 – Power and Energy Resources

-Power and energy resources are the main resources required for the functioning of industry, company and country.
-Resources can be man-made like biogas and natural resources like petrol, coal, gas etc. These powers are required for the development of the country and hence will affect the economy and develop it.
+Power and energy resources are required for industry, companies, and countries.
+In addition, one can manufacture biogas and natural resources like petrol, coal, gas, etc. These powers are required for the country’s development and will affect the economy and develop it.

 #4 – Transportation

-Transportation is having a crucial role in economic development as for circulation of one good or service good means of transportation is required.
-If a country is having good means of transportation it will able to increase the reach of goods or services to consumers and this will result in economic development of the country.
+Transportation has a crucial role in economic development as the circulation of one good or service good means of transport is required.
+If a country has good means of transportation, it will increase the reach of goods or services to consumers, which will result in the country’s economic development.

 #5 – Communication

-This has been a guide to what are Economic Factors.
-Here we discuss the top 10 economic factors that affect the Business and Economic Development along with practical examples.
-You may learn more about our articles below on accounting –
+This article is a guide to what are Economic Factors.
+Here, we explain its examples, and factors affecting business and development in detail.
+You may learn more about our articles below on accounting: –